Renewable Energy (RENG)

 RENG 450.
 Advanced Grid Technologies.
 (3 Credits)

-This course focuses on components, systems, economics, and design of advanced electricity grids, with an emphasis on renewable energy technologies.
-Key topics may include smart grids, energy storage, grid communication and control systems, microgrid design, electricity markets, and renewable energy forecasting.
-This advanced topics course is intended to shift specific focus as advances in grid technologies continue to evolve.
+Explore components, systems, economics, and design of advanced electricity grids with a focus on renewable energy technologies.
+Study key topics such as smart grids, energy storage, grid communication and control systems, microgrid design, electricity markets, and renewable energy forecasting.
+Designed to adapt to evolving technologies, this advanced course provides an opportunity to refine your understanding of modern grid systems and prepares you for innovations in the energy sector.
 Prerequisite: RENG 335.
 3 credits (3 lecture hours), fall semester.

 RENG 460.
 Systems Integration.
 (3 Credits)